eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-conditional-requests.md

 * If the condition specified in the request is fulfilled, the thing will be updated and an event will be emitted.
 * If the condition specified in the request is not fulfilled, the thing is not modified, and no [event/change notification](basic-changenotifications.html) is emitted.

-Conditional requests are supported via HTTP API, Websocket, Ditto protocol and Ditto Java Client.
+Conditional requests are supported by HTTP API, WebSocket, Ditto protocol and Ditto Java Client.

 ### Permissions